Become the Beast: Exploring Human-Quadruped Locomotion for Exergames: Abstract

 \section{Abstract}

 Embodying non-human characters and exercising abdominal muscles are both underexplored in exergames.
-We address this by describing the design and evaluation of a novel human quadruped locomotion exergame.
+We address this by describing the design and evaluation of a novel human quadruped locomotion exergame, Become the Beast.
 In the game, the player lies supine on the ground and moves their arms and legs to control a quadrupedal character (a tiger), similar to common bodyweight abdominal muscle exercises such as the Bicycle Crunch.
 The motion tracking is computer vision-based, utilizing a Kinect sensor placed above the player, which makes our approach suitable for commercial premises such as indoor activity parks where a system needs to run unattended and without any wearable components.
 Our system extends embodied interaction beyond traditional bipedal or controller-based systems, demonstrating how natural limb movements can generate responsive and immersive quadrupedal motion within virtual environments.
-We conducted a user study (N=15) to evaluate the system's intuitiveness, control, and overall player experience.
-The findings demonstrate the usability and potential of our system, highlighting its intense physical nature.
-Participants reported that gameplay immersion masked physical exertion, allowing them to perceive rigorous core training primarily as play.
+We conducted a user study (N=15) and utilized Reflexive Thematic Analysis (RTA) to evaluate the system's intuitiveness, control, and overall player experience.
+The findings validate that natural body movements effectively control the avatar while delivering an intense core workout.
+Notably, gameplay immersion masked physical exertion, allowing rigorous core training to be primarily perceived as play.

 \ccsdesc[500]{Human-centered computing~Mixed / augmented reality}

 \keywords{video games, computer vision, Kinect, motion, exergames, animal embodiment, avatar control, core exercise, quadrupedal locomotion, motion mapping}